poise/poise-hoist/README.md

 ## Environment Shim

-For older cookbooks still expecting to use `node.chef_environment`, by default that method will be patched to return the policy group name instead.
+For older cookbooks still expecting to use `node.chef_environment`, by default that method will be patched to return the policy group label instead.
 This can be disabled by setting `node['poise-hoist']['hoist_chef_environment'] = false`.

 ## Sponsors